maxiaoyanD/base_nodes/DB.md

      	(
             select *
          	from sc
-         	where sc.sno = student.sc and
+         	where sc.sno = student.sno and
          		sc.cno = course.cno
         )
     )